Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 September 2025 19.53.14 UTC
+- WIB: Kamis, 18 September 2025 20.33.03 UTC
-- WITA: Kamis, 18 September 2025 20.53.14 UTC
+- WITA: Kamis, 18 September 2025 21.33.03 UTC
-- WIT: Kamis, 18 September 2025 21.53.14 UTC
+- WIT: Kamis, 18 September 2025 22.33.03 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: success
+Kategori: nature